MD2 (hash function)

 Even though MD2 is not yet fully compromised, the IETF retired MD2 to "historic" status in 2011, citing "signs of weakness".
 It is deprecated in favor of SHA-256 and other strong hashing algorithms.

 Nevertheless, As of 2014, it remained in use in public key infrastructures as part of certificates generated with MD2 and RSA.

 Description

 The 128-bit hash value of any message is formed by padding it to a multiple of the block length (128 bits or 16 bytes) and adding a 16-byte checksum to it.
-For the actual calculation, a 48-byte auxiliary block and a 256-byte S-table.
+For the actual calculation, a 48-byte auxiliary block and a 256-byte S-table are used.
 The constants were generated by shuffling the integers 0 through 255 using a variant of Durstenfeld's algorithm with a pseudorandom number generator based on decimal digits of π (pi) (see nothing up my sleeve number).
 The algorithm runs through a loop where it permutes each byte in the auxiliary block 18 times for every 16 input bytes processed.
 Once all of the blocks of the (lengthened) message have been processed, the first partial block of the auxiliary block becomes the hash value of the message.

 The S-table values in hex are: